 Privacy advocates are not amused.
 The Electronic Frontier Foundation (EFF) says, “The government claims that cell phone users give up their privacy rights because they have voluntarily disclosed their physical location to the cell phone providers every time a phone connects to the provider’s cell tower, however, this theory undermines privacy in nearly any networked communication.”

 Groups such as EFF says the direction we are heading is a society that lacks privacy: “These findings represent fundamental constraints to an individual’s privacy and have important implications for the design of frameworks and institutions dedicated to protect the privacy of individuals.”

 What Can You Do?

-In order to protect your privacy, DataShield recommends following these simple rules to keep your data storage secure in a world where everyone seems to be watching.
+In order to protect your privacy and not become an identity theft example, DataShield recommends following these simple rules to keep your data storage secure in a world where everyone seems to be watching.

 - Turn off location sharing services: Turning off your smartphone’s GPS tracking system will disable location services.
 Social media applications will no longer save location data about photos, videos, and status updates.

 - Wait until you return from a vacation to post pictures: When you post pictures and status updates of your vacation, you are advertising to the world that you are not home.
 This is a juicy invitation to thieves, “Hey, we are not home right now!”